-Leavenworth Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 9th, 2020, Leavenworth Housing Authority has 1 waiting lists that are open now or opening soon.
+Leavenworth Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of April 12th, 2021, Leavenworth Housing Authority has 1 waiting lists that are open now or opening soon.

 Leavenworth Housing Authority serves Leavenworth County.

 Open Leavenworth Housing Authority Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Leavenworth Housing Authority Website: https://www.leavenworthks.org/cd/page/leavenworth-county-housing-authority.

 Open Until Further Notice: